ydataai/ydata-profiling/docsrc/source/pages/use_cases/comparing_datasets.rst

 Note that generating reports for three or more datasets is not (yet) fully supported.
 It is possible to obtain the statistics - the report may have formatting issues.
+One of the settings that can be changed to improve the formatting is ``settings.report.precision``.
+As a rule of thumb the value 10 can be used for a single report, 8 for comparing two reports and 5 for comparing three reports.

 .. pull-quote::